National Novel Writing Month

-Writers wishing to participate first register on the project's website, where they can post profiles and information about their novels, including synopses and excerpts.
-Regional volunteers called "Municipal Liaisons" help connect local writers, hold in-person and virtual writing events, and provide encouragement.
+Writers wishing to participate first registered on the project's website, where they could post profiles and information about their novels, including synopses and excerpts.
+Regional volunteers called "Municipal Liaisons" helped connect local writers, held in-person and virtual writing events, and provided encouragement.

+In March 2025, the organization announced its closure.
+Interim executive director Kilby Blades published a YouTube video the same day citing financial struggles and "community vitriol" as the reasons for closure.

 History

 Freelance writer Chris Baty started the project in July 1999 with 21 participants in the San Francisco Bay area.
-In 2000, it was moved to November "to more fully take advantage of the miserable weather." and launched an official website, designed by a friend of Baty's.
+In 2000, it was moved to November "to more fully take advantage of the miserable weather". and launched an official website, designed by a friend of Baty's.
 That year 140 participants signed up for the event, including several from other countries.
 Baty launched a Yahoo! group to facilitate socialization between participants and, after the posters began asking about guidelines, he set most of the event's basic ground rules: the novel must be new, cannot be co-authored, and must be submitted in time to be verified.
 Of the 140 participants, 29 completed the challenge as manually verified by Baty himself.

 The following year, Baty expected similar numbers, but 5,000 participants registered, which he credits to news of the event being spread by bloggers and later being reported on by various news organizations including the Los Angeles Times and Washington Post.
 Though Baty was happy with the large turnout and popularity of the event, it almost did not happen, as the website had a number of problems leading to participants being asked to post themselves as winners on an honor system; in the end, 700 people would do so.

 2002 saw technical improvements and increased automation to the site, and media attention from National Public Radio and CBS Evening News drew increased attention and a participant count of 14,000.
 The next year, the NaNoWriMo team began the Municipal Liaison program where volunteers could act as moderators in the forums as well as send out the first set of pep talk emails.
 Municipal Liaisons also acted as leaders for a specific region under their jurisdiction - organizing fundraisers and calling meetings for NaNoWriMo participants residing in their region.
-Baty also began work on his debut novel "No Plot?
-No Problem!" during the 2003 NaNoWriMo, writing the NaNoWriMo guide concurrent with his own novel.
+Baty also began work on his debut book No Plot?
+No Problem! during the 2003 NaNoWriMo, writing the NaNoWriMo guide concurrently with his own novel.

-In 2005, NaNoWriMo was registered as a nonprofit organization due to the event growing strongly every year, which became the Office of Letters and Light.
+In 2006, NaNoWriMo was registered as a nonprofit organization due to the event growing strongly every year.
+The nonprofit was originally named The Office of Letters and Light.